-The preservation of biological, ethnographic, and historic artifacts allows for the creation of our educational and informative exhibits, and are preserved for study and display for generations to come.
+The preservation of biological, ethnographic, and historic objects allows for the creation of our educational and informative exhibits and contributes to scientific research.
+These collections are preserved for study and display for generations to come.
 Only a small percentage of our collections are on exhibit.
 Our collection currently contains over 16,000 items, some of which are stored offsite.
-Learn more.